This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 Some proponents of testing all SAKs argue that, even if a case can't be prosecuted, the evidence should nevertheless be tested to determine if the rapist might have committed other rapes.
 Evidence of prior, unadjudicated sexual assaults may be considered in the sentencing of a rapist.

 Ultimately, at the heart of this latest challenge for our criminal justice system are the victims.
 Delays in evidence being sent to a laboratory — as well as delays in analyzing evidence — result in delays in justice.
-In worst-case scenarios, such delays can lead to additional victimization by serial offenders or the incarceration of people wrongly convicted of a crime.
+In worst-case scenarios, such delays can lead to additional victimization by persons who commit serial offenses or the incarceration of people wrongly convicted of a crime.

 As the nation grapples with the discovery of thousands of older SAKs, it is crucial that we balance justice, public safety and victims' needs.
 In the end, our goal must be to move beyond the crisis management of the moment to the adoption of systematic practices, procedures and protocols that will prevent such situations from ever arising again.